Communication ChannelsZendesk

 1. Sidebar App — Support agents search existing feedback, vote on posts, or create new feedback posts directly from any Zendesk ticket — no context switching required.

-2. Automatic Ticket Analysis — When a ticket is created with any status, ProductBridge receives a webhook event, fetches the full conversation, and runs it through an AI pipeline.
+2. Automatic Ticket Analysis — When a ticket is solved or closed, ProductBridge receives a webhook event, fetches the full conversation, and runs it through an AI pipeline.
 Tickets that contain product feedback automatically become posts.

 Prerequisites